kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 ### Goals

-- Allow users to optionally define fallback values for external metrics when retrieval fails
+- Allow users to optionally define a fallback, static pod replica count value when retrieval of external metrics fails
 - Provide per-metric failure tracking and fallback behavior
 - Maintain the HPA's scaling algorithm and respect min/max replica constraints
 - Ensure users can determine which specific metrics are using fallback values